 North West Refining’s mission is to build a profitable bitumen refinery that makes refined products that set the world standard for low CO2 content and achieves the highest goals for sustainability wherever possible.

-North West Refining is a 50 per cent owner in the North West Redwater Partnership.
+North West Refining was a 50 per cent owner in the North West Redwater Partnership.
 In July 2021, our interest in the Sturgeon Refinery was sold but we continue to support their mission.
-Canadian Natural Upgrading Limited, a wholly owned subsidiary of Canadian Natural Resources Limited, also owns 50 per cent of the Partnership.
+Canadian Natural Upgrading Limited, a wholly owned subsidiary of Canadian Natural Resources Limited, still owns 50 per cent of the Partnership.

 The Partnership built and operates the Sturgeon Refinery, the first greenfield refinery to be built in Canada since 1984.
 It is also the world’s first refinery designed to capture CO2 process emissions from the outset.

 It is no secret that Albertans and Canadians rely heavily on energy resource revenue.
 Our energy resources have, in large part, made possible the quality of life we enjoy.
 North West Refining believes our energy resources can continue to allow us to build a prosperous future for generations to come – but only if we do things differently.
 We have to exceed today’s requirements and set the high standards that the future will demand, particularly for greenhouse gases but really in every part of what we make and how we make it.

 The oil sands have the world’s third largest proven reserves of oil.
 The bitumen they contain represents enormous economic potential for Alberta and Canada.
 To realize this potential we have to solve three big problems: raw bitumen is low value, the extraction process and refining process for bitumen is inherently high in its CO2 cost and pipeline access to word markets is highly constrained and expensive.